rmcauley/fit-telemetry-render/README.md

 Run `src/main.py`:

-1. Open a fit file
+1. Open a fit file.
-2. Open your video, or the first GoPro video in the chain (`GX01#####.mp4`)
+2. Open your video, or the first GoPro video in the chain. (`GX01#####.mp4`)
-3. Find a recognizable spot in the video using the seek bar that was along your route (intersections work well)
+3. Playback the video, and pause the video when you find a recognizable spot along your route.
+You can use the movie seek bar.
-4. Align the semi-transparent mark on the map with the location your video is at, using the larger seek bar at the bottom
+4. Move the bottom seek bar until the transparent marker on the map represents the location in the paused video.
+The opaque blue marker will represent the start location of your video.
 5. Export

+Currently, video export will happen in 3 stages:

+1. A concatenated version of your GoPro file(s) in proper order will be produced if necessary and placed in the same directory as your GoPro files, if you wish to re-export.
+This can be deleted afterwards.
+2. Overlay images will be generated.
+3. The final video will be made.

 ## Known Issues